Customer: Washtenaw Intermediate School District

 2. High Engagement

-Drone-based learning significantly increases student interest and participation.
+Drone-based learning significantly increases student interest and participation, especially among students who don’t typically gravitate toward traditional STEM.

 3. Career Readiness